Product management conferences allow us to step back from the office and connect with people for a fresh perspective. Enter... More →…

-The product roadmap and product backlog serve distinct but complementary roles in helping a product manager shepherd a product from early strategic conceptualization all the way through development and market release.
-The product roadmap communicates high-level strategic objectives and priorities, whereas the product backlog is a list of tasks that will serve the roadmap’s strategic plan.
+The product roadmap and product backlog shepherd a product from the early strategic conceptualization to development to market release in two distinct and complementary ways.
+The product roadmap communicates high-level strategic objectives and priorities vs. the product backlog is a list of tasks that serve the roadmap’s strategic plan.

-- The product roadmap includes high-level themes; the backlog includes task-level jobs such as stories and defects
+- The product roadmap includes high-level themes vs. the backlog includes task-level jobs such as stories and defects

-- The product roadmap’s audience will include your executive team; the backlog is an internal document primarily for the product and development teams
+- The product roadmap’s audience will include your executive team vs. the backlog is an internal document primarily for the product and development teams

-- The roadmap conveys your strategy; the backlog conveys your plan to implement it
+- The roadmap conveys your strategy vs. the backlog conveys your plan to implement it

 We will discuss these important concepts in more detail below.
 If you would like practical guidance on effectively connecting your backlog to your roadmap, click the video below to view the webinar that ProductPlan co-hosted with Atlassian Jira.